articleIcon-icon

 Overview of Payroll Taxes in Idaho

 The administration of payroll taxes in Idaho is handled by two main bodies: the Idaho State Tax Commission and the Idaho Department of Labor.
-Employers are required to report new hires within 20 days of their start date.
+Employers are required to report new hires or rehired employees within 20 days of their start date.

 Unemployment insurance (UI)